lucascaton/dotfiles/README.md

 About
 =====

 My configuration files.
-Tested only in OSX 10.8.
+Tested in OSX 10.9.

 Usage
 =====